MicroFocus/swagger-ui/README.md

-# Micro Focus Swagger UI
+# Open Text Swagger UI

-This project is a Micro Focus branded version of the [Swagger UI](https://github.com/swagger-api/swagger-ui).
+This project is an Open Text branded version of the [Swagger UI](https://github.com/swagger-api/swagger-ui).

 ## Usage